 PostgreSQL

-History, MVCC, replication, extensibility and the PostgreSQL ecosystem.
+History, transactional core, replication, extensibility, and the PostgreSQL ecosystem.

 PostgreSQL is a free, open-source object-relational DBMS with a focus on extensibility, rich data types, and reliable transaction processing.